Doctoral School of Human Movement Sciences (ED463)

 • It organizes academic exchanges among doctoral students

-• It is implementing a policy of scientific openness toward other countries.
+• It is implementing a policy of scientific openness to the international community.